ibowditch/userdocs/server.md

 ## Landing/home page

-When you have logged in the system will take you to the brigade home page, an example of which is shown below:
+When you have logged in, the system will take you to the brigade home page, an example of which is shown below:

 :::{figure-md} home-page
 :class: myclass